Simple yet satisfying, these Roasted Maple Rosemary Carrots are a delicious side dish that's naturally vegan and gluten free.

 January badly needs some colour so I’ve been making batches of these carrots to help power me through the grey days.
 They’re maple-sweet, warm and have a certain creaminess to them that just makes me feel better about everything!

 I recommend this as a side dish.
 The carrots pair really well with anything roasted or are great on their own as a snack.
+You could serve it with a main such as my Classic Vegan Nut Loaf, or alongside another warming side dish like this Artichoke Salad with Beets.
+I even love serving these carrots with my Basil Pesto drizzled over them!

 Coconut oil is one of my favourite ingredients here, as it’s a healthy oil for roasting (it can tolerate high temperatures without becoming unstable) and is slightly sweet and creamy, which makes it perfect for roasting carrots.